Małgorzata Pieczyńska

-Małgorzata Pieczyńska (born 4 May 1960) is a Polish film and television actress.
+Małgorzata Pieczyńska (née Maciejewska) (born 4 May 1960) is a Polish film and television actress.
+She portrayed forensic scientist Nadja on Bäckström across three seasons in 2020, 2022 and 2024.

 Personal life

 Pieczyńska was born in Warsaw.
 Her first husband was a fellow actor Andrzej Pieczyński.
 After they divorced, she married Gabriel Wróblewski, with whom she emigrated to Sweden in late 1980s.
 They have a son Wiktor, and live in Stockholm.
-She is fluent in Polish and Swedish, and also speaks Russian and French well.
+She is fluent in Polish and Swedish, and also speaks Russian and French.